 In case there are some changes in the subsequent updates, we will update the article.
 Bookmark the webpage to quickly find it the next time.

 That’s all there’s to Tablet mode in Windows 11.
 You will get a lot more acquainted and accustomed after using it for a while.

 If you often switch to the Tablet mode in Windows 10, we recommend trying it on the latest OS.

 What are the new features in Tablet Mode?

 There aren’t a lot of new features introduced in the Windows 11 Tablet mode.
-But, with the complete revamp of the UI, it does look refreshing.
+But, with the complete UI revamp, it looks refreshing.